Harmoni1207/Soulamare/README.md

 ![](frontend/static/img/tree_500.png)

 **Note:**
-Soulamare is webpage oriented for helping lost souls to improve:
+Soulamare is a website dedicated to helping lost souls get better:
 Family life, friendships, spiritual side ...

-Also we are open to learn something from you ...
+We are also open to learning from you ...
 ### Run:
 ```bash
 docker-compose up build
 ```

 ###### [Links:]()
 - [Open colors](https://yeun.github.io/open-color/) for text colors ...